 What should I do if my child gets glow product liquid in their eyes?

-Rinse your child’s eyes out right away using warm water for 15 minutes, and call the poison center at 1-800-222-1222, chat online or text POISON to 85511.
-The poison center can give you rinsing instructions and let you know what else to look for.
+Rinse your child’s eyes out right away using warm water for 15 minutes.
+Call the poison center at 1-800-222-1222, chat online or text POISON to 85511 for rinsing instructions.
+The poison center will also let you know what else to look for.

-What should I do if my child gets a glow product liquid on their skin?
+What should I do if my child gets glow product liquid on their skin?

 What should I do if my child gets glow product liquid in their mouth?

-Give your child some water right away.
-If their mouth is irritated it may help to wipe it out with a damp cloth.
-Call the poison center at 1-800-222-1222, chat online or text POISON to 85511 if your child is having symptoms.
+Use a clean, damp cloth to wipe any remaining glow product liquid out of their mouth, and give them some water to drink.
+Call the poison center at 1-800-222-1222, chat online or text POISON to 85511 if your child is having any symptoms.